skaravos/CMakeVersionInfoTarget/README.md

 ## Usage - CMake

-Copy the module directory into your project (*or add as a git submodule*)
+Copy the module file into your project (*or add as a git submodule*)

 Then you just need to include it from your `CMakeLists.txt` file like so: